Generally bounded by McDowell Road, Roosevelt Street, Seventh and 17th Avenues.

 Homes for Sale in the F.Q.
 Story Historic District

-Listing Office: Equity Realty Group, LLC
+Listing Office: eXp Realty

 Listing Office: HomeSmart